 Chris Holm, director of customer success, Ellucian, says, “With Snowflake and Tableau, we can view real time information much more thoroughly and with little to no manual intervention involved at all.”

-And the insights from Coveo’s AI-powered support experiences are richer than ever.
+As to insights?
 “We can see what’s getting clicked on a lot, and how often people end up opening a case when they go there,” Fanjoy explains.

 This allows Ellucian’s Knowledge Management advocates to identify and amplify what’s working.
 “One of the things that was interesting to me is that sometimes the things that are at the top are from our community site, where our customers are helping each other and answering their questions so that they’re not opening cases.
 These reports clearly tell us the value of the community.”